 Theme camps within the Black Rock French Quarter aim to be about a dozen members, to keep the teams intimate, and ensure that everyone feels personal responsibility for making their camp successful.
 Some camps eventually grow well beyond their dozen members, and we do our best to split them into smaller camps, that work together to create larger structures or experiences.
 This process of splitting as a part of growth ensures that camps do not expand beyond their ability to find leaders to manage their growth, and that no group ever becomes so big that the members feel anonymous.
 In addition, members are encouraged to form new camps and groups within the village, to create new experiences, and try new ways of doing things, rather than expecting their leaders to plan out everything for them.

 The Black Rock French Quarter is proudly a volunteer effort, in every sense of the word.
 This means that there is little in the way of mandatory shifts or assignments related to the gifts we give the community.
 Every member is expected to participate in every aspect of their theme camp, without being forced or scheduled to do so.
 The only mandatory duties are things like leave no trace and packing, that simply must be done in order to make every other function of our village possible.
 We do not recruit members just to have enough bodies to staff a camp or enough money to fund it, and we do not accept groups without getting to know and accept every individual within that group.
 Each member should expect to spend about a week in the months before Burning Man helping the village prepare, a day or so during the festival helping run their camp, a day at the end of the festival helping tear down, pack out, and clean up, and a few days after the festival helping get everything properly stored in the default world.
-There are no task masters setting your daily schedule or forcing you to do this work - you join the village because you want to be part of it, and there is no place for you unless you are enthusiastic about doing your share.
+There are no task masters setting your daily schedule or forcing you to do this work, but our community is aggressive in weeding out anyone who is not excited to contribute to our collective success.
+You join our village because you want to be part of it, and there is no place for you unless you are enthusiastic about doing your share.